 7. Finesse Worm

 Texas Rig the universal Finesse worm and tantalize Bass along the bottom.
 Rigging it up weedless style helps avoid snags and catches.
-Green Pumpkin is the catch-all color ideally sized in 6-7″.
-The Bubble Gum color, popularized by Roland Martin’s book, is another of our favorites for aggressive Bass.
+There is a huge selection of soft plastics available, but Green Pumpkin is the catch-all color ideally sized in 6-7″.
+The Bubble Gum color, popularized by Roland Martin, is another of our favorites for aggressive Bass.
 Bounce this rig along the bottom with ample pause, letting the tail end wriggle around.

 8. Tube Bait